Military history of Germany: Poland, Denmark and Norway

+against the Soviet Union, then ruled by Stalin.

 France

 The French plans were largely based on a static defense behind the Maginot Line – a series of formidable defensive forts along the French-German border.
-German General Erich von Manstein thought on an idea which led eventually to the approval of a Sichelschnitt ('Sickle Cut') plan to the conquest of France.
+German General Erich von Manstein thought of an idea which led eventually to the approval of a Sichelschnitt ('Sickle Cut') (Manstein plan) plan for the conquest of France.
 On 10 May 1940 the Germans bypassed the Maginot Line by launching another Blitzkrieg through neutral Belgium, Luxemburg and the Netherlands, drawing the Allied forces out.
 The main thrust of the Battle of France attack however was through the Ardennes which were to that time believed impenetrable to tanks.
-The British Expeditionary Force and other allied units were driven back to the coast at Dunkirk, but managed to escape with most of their troops when Germany made a mistaken decision not to attack with tanks.
-In June 1940, with French troops encircled and cut off in the north, France asked for an armistice that allowed Germany to control most of the French coast and left Vichy France under German domination.
+The British Expeditionary Force and other allied units were driven back to the coast at Dunkirk, but managed to escape with most of their troops (Dunkirk evacuation) when Germany made a mistaken decision not to attack with tanks.
+In June 1940, with French troops encircled and cut off in the north, France asked for an armistice (signed on 22 June 1940) that allowed Germany to control most of the French coast and left Vichy France under German domination.
+On 11 November 1941, Germany occupied France completely.